swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 ### Dry::Inflector

-DRY-Inflector is a simple gem that wraps several useful string transformations into a small `inflector` object.
+*dry-inflector* is a simple gem that wraps several useful string transformations into a small `inflector` object.
 Because it is so small, we gladly injected that into our internal ecosystem.

 Here is a short presentation of why it's so great:

 1. **It's extremely small** - and therefore, it's focused on one single purpose.
 This allows us to integrate it with any ruby app without a problem.
-2. **It's configurable** - as it's a standalone object, we can configure it by adding own rules, without affecting the global String behaviour, which is great, as we have a full controll were we want those transformations to be applied.
+2. **It's [configurable](/episodes/5-configure-anything-with-dry-configurable)** - as it's a standalone object, we can configure it by adding our own rules, without affecting the global String behavior, which is great, as we have full control where we want those transformations to be applied.
-3. **Thread-Safe**
+3. **It's thread-safe**

-To use it, we only need to instantiate the inflector object, and from that we can make use of full set of all features it provides.
+To use it, we only need to instantiate the inflector object, and from that, we can make use of the full set of all features it provides.

 For example, we can pluralize or singularize nouns, camelize strings, demodulize, and perform several other string transformations.

-Here is a little snipped I've copied from the documentation, to present the basic feature of `Dry::Inflector`.
+Here is a little snippet I've copied from the documentation, to present the basic feature of `Dry::Inflector`.

 ```ruby
 require "dry/inflector"